sara-sabr/ITStrategy/Strategies/IITB_KPIs.md

 ## 5. **Increase rate of delivery by IITB**

 Rate of delivery is the measurement of IITB's ability to deliver projects and software releases.
-As IITB transitions from project management to product management, it will seek to deliver project faster and then shift to deliver product releaseses faster.
+As IITB transitions from project management to product management, it will seek to deliver project faster and then shift to deliver product releases faster.

 IITB's rate of delivery will be measured by how much it improves, fostering a continuous improvement measurement over a hard target.
 The measurement will be two folds:

 1. the rate at which intake capacity increases.
 The PMO's [Active Project List](http://dialogue/grp/ippst/Approved%20Projects%20Lists%20%28APL%29/Forms/AllItems.aspx?RootFolder=%2Fgrp%2Fippst%2FApproved%20Projects%20Lists%20%28APL%29%2FFY%202019%2D2020&FolderCTID=0x012000D8E2E348AB0A034886495AE4BED12E07&View=%7b2C779E42-EB28-444B-AACD-39CC61DDBCE2%7d), for Major/Minor/Small ESDC projects, as well as the PMO's [IITB Lite projects](http://dialogue/grp/ITPM-GPTI/Lists/IITBPMP%20Small%20Projects/AllItems.aspx) will be used as reference points to monitor intake increase. the project's complexity will be considered in the measurement.

 `rate of project delivery = (Projects Year_n - Projects Year_n-1) / Projects Year_n-1`

 2. the rate at which product releases increases.
-Thel list of products and their release schedule is found **&lt;insert location here&gt;**
+The list of products and their release schedule is found **&lt;insert location here&gt;**

 `rate of product delivery = (Product releases Year_n - Product releases Year_n-1) / Product releases Year_n-1`